ebalogun01/EV-EcoSim/README.md

 For more detailed questions, potential collaborations, suggestions and discussions, or assistance that cannot be done directly on github, please reach out to our email.

 ## Requirements
-1. See `requirements.txt` for **required** packages.
+1. See `requirements.txt` or `environment.yml` for **required** packages.
 The `environment.yml` file can be used to create a new conda environment with the required packages.
-   The `environment.yml` file can be used to create a new conda environment with the required packages.
-   To create a new environment using `conda env create --name <your env name> -f environment.yml` OR install packages listed in the environment manually.
-You can also use the `requirements.txt` file to install the required packages.
+To create a new environment using `conda env create --name <your env name> -f environment.yml` OR if using pip, use `pip install -r requirements.txt`.
+If both do not work, then install packages listed in the environment manually.

 2. Arras-energy (SLAC) GridLAB-D installation (master branch).
 See repository [here](https://github.com/arras-energy/gridlabd) for details.
 This is required for the power grid co-simulation functionality.
    This is not necessary if one does not consider the power system voltage impacts.

 3. Gurobi License [recommended].
 Free (educational) or commercial Gurobi Licenses can be obtained [here](https://www.gurobi.com/)

-4. MOSEK License [optional].
+4. MOSEK License [optional if Gurobi is installed].
 Free (educational) or commercial MOSEK License can be obtained [here](https://www.mosek.com/products/academic-licenses/)

 ## Folder descriptions